What We Do

 We support women’s empowerment around the world.
 By developing their capacity, we help women create sustainable livelihoods for themselves.
 Greater financial autonomy and the ability to generate their own income empowers women and extends a positive influence to their families and their communities.

-Artistri Sud is a charitable organization launched in 2009 and based in Montreal.
-It was founded to respond to the needs of craftswomen in developing countries who were trying to access global markets in order to sell their goods and generate revenue for their families.
-These artisans face dozens of challenges—ranging from not knowing how to take a photo of their item to not knowing how to complete export documentation.
-Artistri Sud was created to meet these needs.
+Artistri Sud is a charitable organization launched in 2009 and based in Montreal, Canada.
+It was founded to respond to the needs of craftswomen in developing countries who are trying to access global markets in order to sell their goods and generate revenue for their families.